 RAM became its own brand when FIAT acquired CHRYSLER in 2009.
-Because the ram's head logo was more appropriate for the strength and power of RAM trucks, DODGE relinquished the logo to the pickup brand RAM.
-Once RAM began exclusive use of the logo from 2011 model year, DODGE needed a new logo.
+Because the ram's head design was more appropriate for the strength and power of RAM trucks, DODGE relinquished the emblem logo to the pickup brand RAM.
+Once RAM began exclusive use of the emblem logo from 2011 model year, DODGE needed a new design one.

-DODGE studied a new logo together with Wieden & Kennedy ad agency, famous for its Nike design.
+DODGE studied the new corporate logo design together with Wieden & Kennedy ad agency, famous for the Nike corporate logo design.
 DODGE wanted to ditch the reputation of RAM in favor of a "forever young" attitude that emphasized the performance-driven history will drive the brand into the future.
-Thus, the new logo design team turned to the popularity of CHRYSLER's STR (Street & Racing Technology) group, which developed DODGE Viper.
-The result was a simple logo with twin red racing stripes after DODGE script.
+Thus, the new design team turned to the popularity of CHRYSLER's STR (Street & Racing Technology) group, which developed DODGE Viper.
+The result was a simple corporate logo with twin red racing stripes after DODGE script.
 The twin red racing stripes suggested speed and agility.
-While the new logo was originally intended to be limited to company communications, advertising, internet and merchandising, the new logo began appearing on vehicle grilles as a emblem logo from the 2012 model year.
+While the new corporate logo was originally intended to be limited to company communications, advertising, internet and merchandising, it began appearing on vehicle grilles from the 2012 model year.